-Award will commence August 1, 2018 and will provide support for up to three years, contingent upon the availability of Federal funds and satisfactory performance by the Fellow.
+The anticipated start date is August 1, 2019, with projects to be completed by July 31, 2022.
+This will provide support for up to three years, contingent upon the availability of Federal funds and satisfactory performance by the Fellow.

 C. Type of Funding Instrument